 The secrets of a successful chocolate mousse

-To avoid these drawbacks, get cold ingredients out of the fridge in advance (except your cream if you mount as a whipped cream) and make sure the melted chocolate is tepid at most.
+To avoid these drawbacks, get cold ingredients out of the fridge in advance (except your cream if you mount it as whipped cream) and make sure the melted chocolate is tepid at most.

-Beat the egg whites firm enough then pour them very gently in the preparation for lifting the dough does not “break”.
+Beat the egg whites firm enough, then pour them very gently into the preparation so that lifting the dough does not “break”.

-Pour into mold or presentation in small individual pots and place in the refrigerator.
+Pour into a mold or presentation in small individual pots and place in the refrigerator.
 The foam must have time to take.
 Allow at least 4 hours.
-Please note that your chocolate mousse contains raw eggs, so eat it the same day or the next day maximum.
+Please note that your chocolate mousse contains raw eggs, so eat it the same day or the next day at the most.